 Pages from the Chronicles of Western Fashion.
 John Peacock , Harry N. Abrams, Inc., New York, 1991.

 Costumes 1775-1780. pp 136-137

-In our shop we refer to this book as “the bible”.
+In our shop we refer to John Peacock’s book as “the bible”.
 It’s one of our most used texts.
 We often hand it to clients, asking them to describe the silhouette and details of costumes they want by picking elements out of the lineup.
 It’s a great book.
 Its illustrations detail changes in silhouette and ornamentation in a decade-by-decade progression.

 Dear friend and dressing helper, backstage, Brent.